John Talbot of Grafton: Life

 The descendant of an influential landowning family (his grandfather John Talbot (died 1549) was lord of the manor of Albrighton, Shropshire, residing at Pepperhill in Shropshire and Grafton), John Talbot became a member of Lincoln's Inn, 10 February 1555–6.
 He was member of Parliament for Droitwich in 1572.

-It was when passing through Smithfield, London, in July 1580, with Mr. and Mrs. Talbot, that Robert Johnson, the Catholic martyr, was recognized by Sledd, the informer.
+It was when passing through Smithfield, London, in July 1580, with Talbot and his wife Katherine Petre, that Robert Johnson, the Catholic martyr, was recognized by Sledd, the informer.
 Robert Persons calls Robert Johnson "Mr. Talbot's priest", though, as it appears, he was, rather, Lady Petre's.
 Talbot was committed to the custody of the Dean of Westminster, 24 August 1580, and afterwards removed to the house of his brother-in-law, Sir John Petre, in Aldersgate Street.
 On 1 October 1581, the plague being then rife in the city, he was moved to some other house within ten or twelve miles of London.

 In 1583 the priest, Hugh Hall, confessed that he had in past years been entertained by him.
 Later Talbot was restricted to the house of one Henry Whitney, at Mitcham, Surrey, and two miles round it.
-In 1588 he was imprisoned in Wisbech Castle for having heard Mass contrary to the provisions of the statute 23 Eliz. c. i.
-From 9 Dec., 1588, to about 13 May 1589, he was liberated on bail, owing to his own and his wife's bad health.
+In 1588 he was imprisoned in Wisbech Castle for having heard Mass contrary to the provisions of the Religion Act 1580.
+From 9 December 1588 to about 13 May 1589, he was liberated on bail, owing to his own and his wife's bad health.
 He then seems to have been restricted to his house in Clerkenwell, London.

 On 12 March 1589–90, he was ordered into confinement at the house of Richard Fiennes at Broughton, Oxfordshire, whence he was released on bail for a fortnight on 24 May 1590.
 He was again allowed out on bail on 20 December 1590, and 22 July 1591.
 In 1592 he was at "Bickslie" (Bexley or Bickley?)
 Kent.
 On 27 August 1592, the recusants formerly imprisoned at Ely, Banbury, and Broughton were ordered back to their respective prisons; but an exception was made (17 September 1592) in favour of John Talbot.
-However, next year we find him in Ely gaol.
+However, the following year he was in Ely gaol.
 Thence he was liberated on bail for a considerable period to act as umpire in a family dispute.